Dear Evan Hansen: Act 2

 Evan and Alana pitch a fundraising campaign on The Connor Project's website, to raise $50,000 to restore the abandoned apple orchard.
 Meanwhile, Jared continues to help Evan write fabricated emails ("Sincerely Me" [Reprise]).
-After Heidi learns about Evan's speech about Connor online, she asks him why she never knew about this or about the "friendship", and they get into a fight.
-Evan runs off to the Murphys' house, where he bonds with Larry, who offers Evan Connor's old, unused baseball glove ("To Break In a Glove").
-Zoe tells Evan that she doesn't want their relationship to be about Connor, but about the two of them ("Only Us").
-Evan becomes preoccupied with Zoe and begins to neglect Heidi, Jared, and The Connor Project.
+After Heidi learns about Evan's speech about Connor online, she asks him why she never knew about this or the "friendship", and they get into a fight.
+Evan runs to the Murphys' house, where he bonds with Larry, who offers Evan Connor's old, unused baseball glove ("To Break In a Glove").
+Zoe tells Evan that she does not want their relationship to be about Connor, but about the two of them ("Only Us").
+Evan becomes preoccupied with Zoe and neglects Heidi, Jared, and The Connor Project.

 On one of his many visits to the Murphys, Evan finds they invited Heidi for dinner.
 She is offended to learn they want to give Connor's college fund to Evan.
-At home, Heidi and Evan have a fight, with Evan telling her he has found family in her absence.
+At home, Heidi and Evan fight, with Evan telling her he has found family in her absence.
 Heidi, Alana, and Jared converge in Evan's conscience, compounding his guilt and doubt over his decisions ("Good for You").
-He debates with his subconscious Connor-figure whether he should tell the truth ("For Forever" [Reprise]).
+Evan debates with the vision of Connor about whether he should tell the truth ("For Forever" [Reprise]).

 Alana has become suspicious about Evan's "friendship" with Connor, so Evan shows her Connor's "suicide note", which paints a more bitter picture than the letters about the boys' friendship.
 Realizing that the letter is the key to fulfilling the fundraising goal for The Connor Project, Alana posts it online where, to Evan's chagrin, it also goes viral.
-The public begin to blame Connor's wealthy, previously dysfunctional family for his suicide ("You Will Be Found" [Reprise]), making them the targets of harassment.
-Evan walks in on the Murphys fighting among themselves about the blame, and finally admits to them his fabrication.
+The public begins to blame Connor's wealthy, previously dysfunctional family for his suicide ("You Will Be Found" [Reprise]), making them the targets of harassment.
+Evan walks in on the Murphys fighting among themselves about the blame and finally admits to them his fabrication.
 As the Murphys leave in disgust, Evan absorbs his perceived brokenness as inescapable ("Words Fail").
-Heidi recognizes the "suicide note" online as one of Evan's therapy assignments and apologizes to him for not seeing how badly he had been hurting.
-She recalls the day his father moved out, and promises that she will always be there for him when he needs her ("So Big / So Small").
+Heidi recognizes the "suicide note" online as one of Evan's therapy assignments and apologizes to him for not seeing how badly he has been hurting.
+She recalls the day his father moved out and promises that she will always be there for him when he needs her ("So Big / So Small").

-A year later, Evan is still living with his mother, working at a store to earn enough money to go to college the next semester.
+A year later, Evan is still living with his mother, working at a store to earn enough money for college the next semester.
 Zoe invites him to meet her at the orchard, which has been reopened in Connor's memory, and they connect for the first time since Evan told the truth.
 He apologizes for the pain he caused and Zoe forgives him, saying the ordeal brought her family closer together.
 They share a moment before parting ways, in which Evan asks why she wanted to meet him at the orchard.
-She says it was a way to finally get him to come and see the orchard.
+Zoe tells Evan that she wants him to see the orchard.